-Using a combination of data sources together with IBA's own research and leading InsightIQ aviation intelligence platform, we have identified 4 key trends that will define the performance of the air freight market in 2022.
+Using a combination of data sources together with IBA's own research and insights from our aviation intelligence platform, we have identified four key trends that will define the performance of the air freight market in 2022.

-Older passenger-configured widebodies have fallen out of favour in recent times, making it an attractive time to acquire aircraft for passenger to freighter 'P2F' conversion at competitive prices.
+Older passenger-configured widebodies have fallen out of favour in recent times, making it an attractive time to acquire aircraft for passenger-to-freighter 'P2F' conversion at competitive prices.
 However, extended waiting periods facing P2F conversion programmes have slowed down the entry of new capacity to the market.
 It is no coincidence that the strongest growth seen within the freighter sector since 1999 coincides with the COVID-19 pandemic.
-The active freighter fleet grew by 234 aircraft in 2020, equating to 12%, with continued growth observed in 2021 with a further 138 aircraft becoming active, representing 6% growth YoY according to commercial cargo aircraft fleet data from InsightIQ.
+The active freighter fleet grew by 234 aircraft in 2020, equating to 12%, with continued growth observed in 2021 with a further 138 aircraft becoming active, representing 6% growth YoY, according to commercial cargo aircraft fleet tracking intelligence from IBA Insight.
 The number of freighter flights also increased during 2020 with 21% YoY growth, compared to the number of passenger flights which decreased by 48% in the same period.

-Air freight rates continue to be inflated as passenger aircraft belly-cargo capacity remains restricted, and the introduction of new aircraft into the market is slow.
+As predicted in our air cargo demand highlight, air freight rates continue to be inflated as passenger aircraft belly cargo capacity remains restricted, and the introduction of new aircraft into the market is slow.
 Sentiment in the air cargo industry indicates rates are expected to continue to increase in the near term, but surcharges from cargo carriers are likely due to network disruptions, surging fuel prices and the war in Ukraine.
 FedEx is one notable operator to recently apply such surcharges to most of their shipments.
-As of February 2022, air freight rates per kilogram on Hong Kong/Asia to North America and Europe routes remain elevated at approx. USD 10 (51% YoY) and USD 6 (35% YoY), respectively.
+As of February 2022, air freight rates per kilogram on Hong Kong/Asia to North America and Europe routes remain elevated at approx. US$ 10 (51% YoY) and US$ 6 (35% YoY), respectively.

-The price of WTI crude oil and kerosene-type jet fuel has peaked to levels last seen in 2012 as of March 2022, reaching highs of USD $119 per barrel (91% YoY) and USD $3.7 per gallon (120% YoY) respectively.
+The price of WTI crude oil and kerosene-type jet fuel has peaked at levels last seen in 2012 as of March 2022, reaching highs of USD $119 per barrel (91% YoY) and USD $3.7 per gallon (120% YoY) respectively.
 The uncertainty caused by the conflict in Ukraine is expected to push prices higher, particularly if more sanctions are applied to the Russian energy sector.
 Nevertheless, an increase in oil production by OPEC members is likely to stabilise the price.
-It is likely that these higher oil prices will result in extra costs of transporting air cargo being passed on to consumers.
-The chart below shows the Cushing, OK WTI crude oil spot price against U.S. Gulf Coast kerosene-type jet fuel spot price between Jan 2018 and March 2022.
+These higher oil prices will likely result in extra costs of transporting air cargo being passed on to consumers.
+The chart below shows the Cushing, OK WTI crude oil spot price against the U.S. Gulf Coast kerosene-type jet fuel spot price between Jan 2018 and March 2022.